kewalaka/terraform-azurerm-res-storage-storageaccount/examples/simple_container/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Simple container example

-This deploys the module in its simplest form.
+This deploys a storage account with a container.

 ```hcl
 terraform {